Massume/LifeScape-dev/README.md

 docker-compose up --build
 ```

-The API will be available on `http://localhost:3000` and the frontend on `http://localhost:3001` (ports can be adjusted in `docker-compose.yml`).
+The API will be available on `http://localhost:4000` with Swagger docs at `http://localhost:4000/docs`.
+The frontend will be served on `http://localhost:3000`.

 ## Authentication